 “Website was really easy to use, and I feel like they always have discounts, which is great because you can pretty much avoid ever paying full price.
 I very much enjoyed the convenience of not having to come up with meal ideas for a week.
 Personally, I really love cooking and don’t tend to love following recipes, so this is not something I would do long-term as it sort of feels like a ‘paint by numbers’ style of cooking, and I didn’t feel that same sense of fulfilment in prepping the food I usually do.” — Zara

-Known as the OG of cook-it-yourself meal delivery services, Hello Fresh has their system down to a fine art and even provide flexible, no lock-in plans.
+Known as the OG of cook-it-yourself meal delivery services, Hello Fresh has their system down to a fine art and even provides flexible, no lock-in plans.
 They also provide food boxes for just one person, which the others in this category don’t.
 Prices start at $65.94 for a two-person, three-meals box.

 “The convenience of Hello Fresh is easily the best aspect of the service.
 You get a single delivery of meals each week which definitely takes the pressure off your grocery shopping.
 We tried the five-meal plan for two people, which is $109 per week.
 When you work out that each meal is about $10 each, the value is pretty decent.
-The recipes are incredibly easy to follow and the variety of meals to choose from is fantastic.
+The recipes are incredibly easy to follow, and the variety of meals to choose from is fantastic.
 I’m yet to have a meal that I’ve disliked, with most of them being legitimately delicious.
 The only downside — and it’s a small one — is that sometimes you won’t get exactly what was promised due to low levels of stock, but they’ll always substitute it for something else.
 For example, you might get beef instead of pork or a carrot instead of beans.
 They’ll always let you know beforehand if this is required” —Matt H

-“The food was actually really good and the recipes were super easy to follow.
+“The food was actually really good, and the recipes were super easy to follow.
 However, I don’t like having to choose my meals in advance as I never know what I’m gonna feel like for dinner.” — Zac

 If you want to cook your own meals but need to cut down on costs, Dinnerly is your best option.
 Their main difference from HelloFresh and Marley Spoon is that they cut down on their own costs – like virtual recipe cards – so you pay less.
 Prices start from $53.49 per week for a two-person box with three meals.

 “Dinnerly helps diversify your cooking, as well as eat healthier and control portion sizes.
-The service also helps you stick to a set budget and provides you with well laid out and convenient recipes.
-Each week, you’re given fresh ingredients to match your selected recipes, along with an array of different types of herbs and spices, which generally improve a recipe by 1000% (looking at you Tuscan Seasoning).
-Dinnerly also tends to reduce the time spent arguing with your partner about what to eat for dinner, since the options are narrowed down each week.” — Sofia
+The service also helps you stick to a set budget and provides you with well-laid-out and convenient recipes.
+Each week, you’re given fresh ingredients to match your selected recipes, along with an array of different types of herbs and spices, which generally improve a recipe by 1000% (looking at you, Tuscan Seasoning).
+Dinnerly also tends to reduce the time spent arguing with your partner about what to eat for dinner since the options are narrowed down each week.” — Sofia

 “Dinnerly provides a good way to try new recipes, especially when you live alone.
 The instructions are easy to follow, but the portions are a bit off – I ate all six of the beef tacos in one sitting.
 There was also a lot of plastic waste from all the individually wrapped items.” — Mel M